 We endeavour to remove fly tips within 2 working days of receiving the report.
 Our staff have been trained to preserve evidence that may lead to prosecution of offenders.

-If you are reporting dog fouling or human excrement please complete a Report dog fouling form, and Clean Surroundings will attend as soon as possible following your report.
+If you are reporting dog fouling or human excrement please complete a Report Anti-Social Behaviour form, and Clean Surroundings will attend as soon as possible following your report.